Mauritius From Above

 Helicopter Flight

-A Natural Spectacle from the Air
+A natural spectacle from the air

 For those who would like to enjoy the spectacular views without breaking a sweat, there is another more exclusive option: a helicopter ride high above Mauritius.
 This brings you as close as possible to the natural phenomenon of the so-called underwater waterfall.
 At this point in the ocean, masses of water seem to plunge into the depths, and the light blue sea becomes a dark hole.
 This optical illusion is created by strong currents that draw the light sand off Le Morne into deeper regions of the ocean – in fact, it is sand that is falling rather than water.
 The only way to see this phenomenon is from the sky on a clear day.